theazureguys/theazureguys.github.io/_posts/2025-07-05-update-basic-public-IP-VM-cli.md

 ## Pre-requisites

-> A Linux environment.
+- A Linux VM with a basic IP attached.
-> Access to a shell with Azure CLI installed. <a href="https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest#install-or-run-in-azure-cloud-shell" target="_blank">Installation steps</a>.
+- Access to a shell with Azure CLI installed. <a href="https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest#install-or-run-in-azure-cloud-shell" target="_blank">Installation steps</a>.

 ## Script